s4r4d4xwork/CTFs2022/b01lersCTF-2022/SHArdle/write_up.md

 ```

-# => So I wrote a python code to get the hash that have exact GREEN position in output of above code, and find the exact key 'guess' word :
+# => So I wrote a python code to get the hash of word in wordlist that have exact GREEN position in output of above code by compare them, and find the exact key 'guess' word :

 ```python
 import hashlib